Katharina Damschen

 Building Bridges: From Structural Engineering to Strategic Design

-Structural engineering and Domain-Driven Design face the same fundamental challenges: impossibly complex systems, unclear boundaries, a multitude of stakeholders, and catastrophic failure modes.
+Structural Engineering and Software Engineering face the same fundamental challenges: impossibly complex systems, unclear boundaries, and the risk of catastrophic failure.

-Architecture, foundations, frameworks, we have borrowed their vocabulary, but have we also learned from their solutions?
-As a software engineer with a decade of experience and a background in structural engineering, I'll show you what we're missing
+Architecture, foundations, frameworks, we have borrowed their vocabulary, but have we learned from their solutions?
+As a software engineer with a background in structural engineering, I'll show you what we're missing.

-I will walk you through how structural engineering's matured practices apply to DDD:
+I will walk you through how structural engineering's matured practices apply to software engineering:

-I'll share time-tested lessons from an engineering discipline that's been modeling reality for centuries and how you can apply them to your domain models, your bounded contexts, and your team.
+I'll share time-tested lessons from an engineering discipline that's been modeling reality for centuries and show you how to apply them to your domain models, your bounded contexts, and your team.

 Please note that Sessionize is not responsible for the accuracy or validity of the data provided by speakers.
 If you suspect this profile to be fake or spam, please let us know.